 - The territorial scents dogs leave behind disrupt the behavior of native animals that this park has been set aside to protect.

-- Dogs are predators that could chase, scare, kill, and transmit diseases to wild animals.
+- Dogs are predators that could chase, scare, kill, and transmit diseases (distemper, parvo virus, and mange) to wild animals.

-- Wild animals can transmit diseases to pets (and then to humans).
+- Wild animals can transmit diseases, like rabies, to pets (and then to humans).

 - Where pets are allowed, leashes also protect the experience of other visitors who may be afraid, allergic, or who do not want a pet to approach them.

 Are there areas outside of the park where I may take my pet?

 Leashed pets are allowed on trails in the surrounding Coronado National Forest.
 Leashed pets are also allowed on the Fort Bowie Trail at neighboring Fort Bowie National Historic Site.

 Please keep your pet free of seeds to prevent the spread of invasive plant species.